 Parents are responsible for their child's transportation to and from MPH.
-Home school districts offer free busing if the trip does not exceed 15 miles each way.
-Parents should make arrangements with their local district by April 1 for the next year's transportation.
-Every family must also complete an MPH transportation form each spring so the School knows if a child is requesting bus transportation for the coming year.
-Families with questions or concerns about bus transportation should contact the director of support services at MPH.
+Public school districts offer free busing if the trip does not exceed 15 miles each way, and provided they receive a bus request by April 1 for the following school year.
+Every family must also complete an MPH Transportation Form and a subsequent Request for Busing form at the time of reenrollment (or new enrollment) so the School knows if a child is requesting bus transportation for the coming year.
+Families with questions or concerns about bus transportation should contact the Office of Admissions.